3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 1. When calling `model.train()`, `model.val()` or `model.collect()`, provide a keyword argument `tables` which is a dictionary mapping split names to `tlc.Table` instances or `tlc.Url`s to tables.
 For example, for table instances it could look like this: `tables={"train": my_train_table, "val": my_val_table}`.
 When `tables` is provided, any value of `data` is ignored.
 In training the table for the key `"train"` is used for training, and `"val"` or `"test"`for validation (val takes precedence).

 2. Use a so-called 3LC YAML file.
 To signal that you are providing a 3LC YAML file, add a `3LC://`-prefix to the path to the file.
 If, for example, you create a 3LC YAML file named `my_3lc_yaml_file.yaml`, pass it as `model.train(data="3LC://my_3lc_yaml_file.yaml")`.
-A dataset YAML file should look something like the following:
+A 3LC YAML file should look something like the following:
 ```yaml
 train: /path/to/train/table
 val: s3://path/to/val/table # The table is on s3